gvwilson/sensibleadventures/bookster/bookster.md

 boots, trousers, shirts, and colorfully-embroidered vests, he wore a tan ankle-length robe that he called a *deel*, a wide woven leather belt, and thick-soled sandals.
-He had arrived in Starboard Town just after it left Mau Ngapcha four months ago with a note from the captain saying that he was to inspect and catalog the house's library.
+He had arrived in Starboard Town just after it left Mau Ngapcha four months ago with a note saying that he was to inspect and catalog the contents of the library in the Captain's House.
 Erileine had become his apprentice three days later.

 As always, the expression on Razi's face was somehow cheerful and melancholy at the same time.
 He dipped his head toward the bosun.
 "I